openbmc/openbmc/poky/documentation/ref-manual/classes.rst

 ``systemd-boot.bbclass``
 ========================

-The ``systemd-boot`` class provides functions specific to the systemd-boot bootloader for building bootable images.
+The :ref:`systemd-boot <ref-classes-systemd-boot>` class provides functions specific to the systemd-boot bootloader for building bootable images.
 This is an internal class and is not intended to be used directly.

 .. note::

-   The ``systemd-boot`` class is a result from merging the ``gummiboot`` class used in previous Yocto Project releases with the ``systemd`` project.
+   The :ref:`systemd-boot <ref-classes-systemd-boot>` class is a result from merging the ``gummiboot`` class used in previous Yocto Project releases with the ``systemd`` project.

-Set the :term:`EFI_PROVIDER` variable to "systemd-boot" to use this class.
+Set the :term:`EFI_PROVIDER` variable to ":ref:`systemd-boot <ref-classes-systemd-boot>`" to use this class.
 Doing so creates a standalone EFI bootloader that is not dependent on systemd.

 For information on more variables used and supported in this class, see